JacobZuo/nd2reader/README.md

 The No. 1 layer is: 11 XYPosLoop
 ```

-The total images number should be same as the product of loops number in each layer with the channel number.
+The total images number should be same as the product of loops number in each layer and also the channels number.
 These images are organised as the figure below.

 ![ND2 Oganization](/Resource/nd2-oganization.jpg "ND2 Oganization")

 ### 2.3 Read image.

 If you want to read a specific image in a '.nd2' file.
-You can use the command below to read the image with the specific sequence index ```Num```.
+You can use the command below to read the image with the specific sequence index (not the image index) ```Num```.

 ```matlab
 [Image] = ND2ReadSingle(FileName, Num)